k11n/konstellation/docs/guide/principles.md

-# Principals
+# Principles

 ## Why Konstellation

 Kubernetes is quickly becoming the de-facto standard for running workloads on machines.
-It's been embraced by Fortune 500s as well as fast-growing startups.
-It's got a vibrant ecosystem, with many wonderful projects that are built on top of Kubernetes, solving [these](https://github.com/kubernetes/autoscaler) [important](https://istio.io/) [problems](https://github.com/kubernetes-sigs/aws-alb-ingress-controller).
+It's been embraced by Fortune 500s as well as startups alike.
+There's a vibrant ecosystem around it, with many wonderful projects that are built on top of Kubernetes, solving [these](https://github.com/kubernetes/autoscaler) [important](https://istio.io/) [problems](https://github.com/kubernetes-sigs/aws-alb-ingress-controller).

 However, the learning curve remains steep for developers.
 For many, using kubernetes means spending days learning about various components, and copying YAML definitions from Medium articles to make it all work.
 Even when it's set up, it remains a challenge to operate it: from things like rolling back a bad release, to figuring out how to update components to a new version.
 These are outside of scope of Kubernetes itself, and yet are important problems when operating a production cluster.